 - Botanical Name: Talinum Triangulare

 Talinum triangulare belongs to the family of Portulacaceae.
-It is a short-term perennial succulent shrub, which are sensitive to cold conditions.
+It is a short-term perennial succulent shrub, which is sensitive to cold conditions.

 Water leaves are used in the preparation of soups such as Edikaikong, Efo riro, vegetable yam, etc.